opnprd/housing-monitoring-eventstore/README.md

 * a working version of Node (latest LTS version recommended).
 This is largely used to run the setup scripts.
 * a working version of Docker for your platform.

+To prepare the environment, run the command `npm install` from within the project directory structure.

 ## Starting the services

 Starting the services